Starting on the map 4 is High Knob. Down the access road then across the road is the River to River trail West towards Garden of the Gods.

 There are some nice stretches of trail from here and several side trails. (#2)

-The first two photos in this set are from Buzzards Roost.
+The first two photos in this set are from Buzzards Pont.
 The second two the slot canyons (where a friend of mine and me camped the year before).
-The last pair are from the bottom of the bluffs on the return trail back down on the West side from Buzzards roost.
-Like I said, the less traveled trail is worth it.
+The last pair are from the bottom of the bluffs on the return trail back down on the West side from Buzzards Pont top, or just around the left side starting from the lower front..
+The less traveled trail is worth it.

 Soon you will be at Garden of the Gods.
 This is one of the main Tourist areas in the Shawnee, and worth the trip, but very travelled.
 There are several interesting trails in the area.
 You can camp at the Pharaoh campground up the hill from the GoG parking area, but it is a steep hike and although I think there is supposed to be a water source at the camp (hand pump well), I didn’t need it so I didn’t go any further than the restroom halfway up.
 (Vault style, no water)

-Continuing West from the Garden of the Gods the trail curves around and starts to climb a ridge.
-The day I was traveling in mid October, the sun was shining on the hill the Garden of the Gods is on and looks really great in Fall Colors. (#10)
+Continuing West from the Garden of the Gods the trail curves around and starts to climb a ridge. after passing Trail 152B.
+The day I was traveling in mid October, the sun was shining on the hill the Garden of the Gods is on and looks really great in Fall Colors.

 If you can’t camp there, or want a more secluded area, or just have too much daylight just around the next bend to the West look for a clearing along the ridge.
 I actually spotted 3 of them in a line with a decent amount of privacy brush between them and they all had fire rings and equally great views.

-The guys I was with on the second to last trip there were happy I knew about them when someone was already at the big clearing.
+The people who were with me were happy I knew about them when someone was already at the big clearing.
+I’m not sure these weren’t as great!
+Just keep an eye open and you will spot them.

-You head towards Herod and cross a creek, then make a left just as you are getting to town.
+You head towards Herod and cross a creek, then make a left just as you are getting to town on Raum Road.
 You will see this gazebo from the road.
 It had Spring water from a spigot.
 The gazebo is still available to rest, but THERE IS NO WATER AVAILABLE!
 It has been out of order for years, the reason is the water is unfiltered and the risk of a lawsuit is too great for them to take the chance.

 The trail goes off to the left from the road AFTER crossing a creek at a bridge.